 As seen in our review of the basic parts of speech, you don't need a thorough knowledge of formal English grammar to become a good writer.
-However, knowing a few basic grammatical terms should help you to understand some of the principles of good writing.
-Here you will learn how to identify and use subjects, verbs, and objects--which together form the basic sentence unit.
+But knowing a few basic grammatical terms should help you understand some of the principles of good writing.
+Here, you'll learn how to identify and use subjects, verbs, and objects—which together form the basic sentence unit.

 Subjects and Verbs